 Once you’ve worked the conditioner into your hair, style your hair as you normally would.

-Unlike traditional conditioner, which you rinse out of your hair, a leave-in conditioner stays in your hair even after it’s dry.
+Unlike a traditional conditioner, which you rinse out of your hair, a leave-in conditioner stays in your hair even after it’s dry.
 This allows it to continue conditioning your hair throughout the day.

-Like traditional conditioner, the main benefit of a leave-in conditioner is that it provides hydration for your hair.
+Like a traditional conditioner, the main benefit of a leave-in conditioner is that it provides hydration for your hair.
 Applying leave-in conditioner to wet or damp hair locks in moisture, which smooths and softens hair.